Valkimani/Location-tracker/README.md

 # Location-tracker

 Using the Window object, determine what kind of an OS the user is using.
-Mac or HP.
+Mac or Windows.